Misty Copeland: Early ABT career

 In September 2000, she joined the ABT Studio Company, which is ABT's second company, and became a member of its Corps de ballet in 2001.
 As part of the Studio Company, she performed the Pas de Deux in Tchaikovsky's The Sleeping Beauty.
 Eight months after joining the company, she was sidelined for nearly a year by a lumbar stress fracture.
 When Copeland joined the company, she weighed 108 lbs (she is 5 ft 2 in tall).
 At age 19, her puberty had been delayed, a situation common in ballet dancers.
 After the lumbar fracture, her doctor told her that inducing puberty would help to strengthen her bones, and he prescribed birth control pills.
 Copeland recalls that in one month she gained 10 pounds, and her small breasts swelled to double D-cup size: "Leotards had to be altered for me ... to cover my cleavage, for instance.
 I hated this sign that I was different from the others. ...
 I became so self-conscious that, for the first time in my life, I couldn't dance strong.
 I was too busy trying to hide my breasts."
 Management noticed and called her in to talk about her body.
 The professional pressure to conform to conventional ballet aesthetics resulted in body image struggles and a binge eating disorder.
-Copeland says that, over the next year, new friendships outside of ABT, including with Victoria Rowell and her boyfriend, Olu Evans, helped her to regain confidence in her body.
+Copeland says that, over the next year, new friendships outside of ABT, including with Victoria Rowell and with her boyfriend, Olu Evans (now her husband), helped her to regain confidence in her body.
 She explained, "My curves became an integral part of who I am as a dancer, not something I needed to lose to become one.
 I started dancing with confidence and joy, and soon the staff at ABT began giving me positive feedback again.
 And I think I changed everyone's mind about what a perfect dancer is supposed to look like."
-During her years in the corps, as the only black woman in the company, Copeland also felt the burden of her ethnicity in many ways and contemplated a variety of career choices.
+During her years in the corps, as the only black woman in the company, Copeland also felt the burden of her race in many ways and contemplated a variety of career choices.
 Recognizing that Copeland's isolation and self-doubt were standing in the way of her talent, ABT's artistic director, Kevin McKenzie, asked writer and arts figure Susan Fales-Hill, then vice-chair of ABT's Board of Directors, to mentor Copeland.
 Fales-Hill introduced Copeland to black women trailblazers who encouraged Copeland and helped her to gain perspective.